francescalily/hello-world/README.md

 2. Artificial Intelligence
 3. Interactive websites

-*I am very happy to be participating with La Fosse Academy* :joy:
+*I am very happy to be participating with La Fosse Academy*